 Photo by Sergey Chetvertnykh from Pexels – CC0 License

-As is the case with most skin conditions age spots are much simpler to prevent than to cure.
+As is the case with most skin conditions, age spots are much simpler to prevent than to cure.
 Your diet has a lot to do with reducing your chances of developing this unsightly condition.
-Eating a diet rich in orange vegetables (carrot and yams) and green leafy vegetables (collard greens and watercress) may help reduce your chances of developing these spots as you age.
+Eating a diet rich in orange vegetables, such as carrots and yams, and green leafy vegetables, such as collard greens and watercress, may help reduce your chances of developing these spots as you age.

 Although most age spots are harmless blotches, the early stages of skin cancer can masquerade as innocent looking dark spots.
-Your physician or a dermatologist should check any spot that enlarges, thickens, changes color, itches or bleeds.
+Your physician or dermatologist should check any spot that enlarges, thickens, changes color, itches, or bleeds.
 Irregularly shaped dark spots that change in color or increase in size could be the early warning sign of serious skin cancers.

 If you have any questions about procedures that could help you reduce the appearance of age spots, including microneedling, chemical peels, dermabrasion, and laser resurfacing, contact Athré Facial Plastics today!